nilsmango/phonogeneli/README.md

 # Phonogeneli
 Phonogeneli is a Max for Live device.
 It's a quirky tape loop effect and is available for free.
+Download the file phonogeneli.amxd in the folder [frozen](/frozen) to use it.
 Check the details below.

 <img width="335" alt="phonogeneli 0 1" src="https://user-images.githubusercontent.com/30825364/202012189-bda5a409-5347-41f2-95e5-eabbf0b688b2.png">